Your journey

 Tingling extremities

-Note: Doing blood test during perimenopause can be futile, you're hormones are all over the place and won't be able to give you an accurate picture if you do them as a once-off.
+Note: Doing a once off blood test during perimenopause can be futile, you're hormones are all over the place and won't be able to give you an accurate picture unless done properly.
 The best way to diagnose perimenopause is through symptoms and a set of blood tests taken at specific times of your cycle.
 Keeping track of your symptoms and taking this to your doctor can help get you the best treatment.

 Understanding your symptoms